This post may contain affiliate links. Please read our disclosure policy.

 - Spoon the batter evenly into the prepared bundt pan.
 Bake for 55-70 minutes or until a toothpick inserted near the center comes out clean.
 Halfway through baking, cover loosely with foil to prevent over-browning.

-- Sweet Tea Simple Syrup: While the cake is baking, make the Sweet Tea Simple Syrup.
-In a small saucepan, bring to a boil 1/2 cup water and 1/2 cup sugar.
-Add 2 regular size tea bags and steep for 10 minutes.
+- Sweet Tea Simple Syrup: While baking the cake, make the Sweet Tea Simple Syrup.
+In a small saucepan, bring to a boil the water and sugar.
+Add regular-size tea bags and steep for 10 minutes.
 Remove the tea bags and set aside.

 - Make the glaze: Whisk together the confectioners' sugar, lemon juice, and vanilla.
 Add additional confectioners' sugar to thicken or additional lemon juice to thin to desired consistency.
 Drizzle on top of the cooled cake.